jaydee2k/Brutal-Doom-v20c-Vanilla-Edition/Readme.md

 But yeah, there are some minor differences for the sake of keeping all gore effects in.

 -Headshots are still possible
--Barrells explode still way too heavy (those gibs are too satisfying) -Super Shotgun does +15 fixed damage, needed for some gore effects to trigger, so I lowered pellets from 20 to 19 -Pistol, Chaingun and Shotgun have a minor vertical spread of 0.6 (0 is vanilla)
+-Super Shotgun does +15 fixed damage, needed for some gore effects to trigger, so I lowered pellets from 20 to 19

 You can say I took one step further than bdlite gameplaywise and one step back in keeping every gore effect in.